-- Connection Location Description 1.
-DATA + 1 Lead-Lag - Terminals 1, 2 and 3 can be "daisy-chained" to multiple boilers (up to 8 COMM.
+( Connection Location Description 1.
+DATA + 1 Lead-Lag - Terminals 1, 2 and 3 can be "daisy-chained" to multiple boilers (up to 8 сомм.
 DATA - 2 total) for the purpose of staging.
-For lone boiler applications, these terminals can be alternatively used for communication ŭ DATA COM 3 to an external device (i.e. Building Automation System, BAS) 4-2 20mA (+) 4 External Modulation Control - Using a 4-20mA signal connected to terminals 4 and 5, an external control can be used to directly modulate the burner firing rate or adjust the 4-20mA (-) 5 5 active set point.
-This can be useful for applications using external staging controls or Building Automation Systems.
-COM 6 Sensor Common - Common port for field inputs SYSTEM, OUTDOOR and DHW.
-Slant/Fin (P/N 81 8146 000).
-When connected to 7 System Water Temperature - An optional strap-on System Sensor is available from Slant/Fin (P/N 81 8146 000).
+For lone boiler applications, these terminals can be alternatively used for communication $\mathcal{C}$ DATA COM 3 to an external device (i.e. Building Automation System, BAS) 4-2 20mA (+) 4 External Modulation Control - Using a 4-20mA signal connected to terminals 4 and 5, an external control can be used to directly modulate the burner firing rate or adjust the 4-2 active set point.
+This can be useful for applications using external staging cor Building Automation Systems.
+COM 6 Sensor Common - Common port for field inputs SYSTEM, OUTDOOR and DHW. )R SYSTEM 7 System Water Temperature - An optional strap-on System Sensor is available from Slant/Fin (P/N 81 8146 000).
 When connected to terminals 6 and 7, the control will indicate a "CH" or "Lead-Lag" temperature.
 Sensor can be used for direct modulation of system temperature.
-SENS OUTDOOR 8 Outdoor Temperature Sensor - A wall mountable OD Sensor is included with boiler.
-When connected to terminals 6 and 8, the control will indicate the outperature and Outdoor Reset function will be operable.
-Outdoor Temperature Sensor - A wall mountable OD Sensor is included with each boiler.
+SENSOR OUTDOOR 8 Outdoor Temperature Sensor - A wall mountable OD Sensor is included with each boiler.
 When connected to terminals 6 and 8, the control will indicate the outdoor temperature and Outdoor Reset function will be operable.
-DHW 9 DHW Tank Demand - Input requiring closure of terminals 6 and 9 to initiate a demand for DHW.
+DHW DHW Tank Demand - Input requiring closure of terminals 6 and 9 to initiate a demand for DHW.
 Switch made via isolated end switch (dry contact) from a thermostat (aquastat) located in an Indirect Fired Water Heater.
 Optional DHW Tank Sensor see Appendix A for details.